cmoseley/CheerLife/README.md

 CheerLife
 =========
-Christina Moseley Cheerleading Web App
+Website for basic to advanced Cheerleading information